MarivoneAraujo/MarivoneAraujo/README.md

 - 📄 Know about my experiences: [https://www.linkedin.com/in/marivone-vieira-araujo/](https://www.linkedin.com/in/marivone-vieira-araujo/)

 - ⚡ Fun fact: **I'm a Journalist also with a Law degree.
-Also, and very importantly, I am a Coffee lover, concert obsessed and rock'n'roll fanatic.**
+And, very importantly, I am a Coffee lover, concert obsessed and rock'n'roll fanatic.**

 <br />